TheNuelgeek/My-Short-Note-to-Data-Structure/README.md

 --------------------

 **ABOUT :**
-- This note will contain a summary of different data structures, algorithms, and some implementation on typescript.
+- This note will contain a summary of different TOP(real world used) data structures, algorithms, and some implementation on typescript.
 These contents are notes I made up from Data structure classes from Frontend masters.

 **AIM :**
 - This note is to help you with snippet of data structure and algorithms meanings and how it works.